cncf/tag-observability/observability-charter.md

 - Security aspects that need to be present when setting up cloud native infrastructure, these might be more relevant for SIG Security.
-- How cloud native applications that need observability are deployed; this would fall in the scope of SIG App Delivery
+- How cloud native applications that need observability are deployed; this would fall in the scope of SIG App Delivery.`
 - Tools and projects that are used to run cloud native workloads that in some cases need observability would fall under the scope of SIG-Runtime.